phax/phive/README.md

 A generic document validation engine originally developed for PEPPOL but now also supporting other document types.

 This project is divided into sub-projects each keeping tracking of one document type set:
-  * ph-bdve - generic "Business Document Validation Engine"
+  * ph-bdve-engine - generic "Business Document Validation Engine" (prior to 5.3.0 it was called "ph-bdve" only)
   * ph-bdve-cii - Validation rules for pure CII (without any Schematron) - since 4.0.1
   * ph-bdve-ebinterface - Validation rules for Austrian ebInterface - since 5.0.0
   * ph-bdve-ehf - Validation rules for EHF (Norwegian public procurement) - since 4.0.1